Mashed Cauliflower (Cauliflower Mashed Potatoes)

 • 2 garlic cloves, minced

-• 1-2 tsp finely chopped herbs, thyme, rosemary, sage, parsley, chives, etc
+• 1 to 2 teaspoons finely chopped herbs (thyme, rosemary, sage, parsley, chives, etc)

 Instructions

-• Trim the leaves off the cauliflower and cut off the florets.
+• Prep the cauliflower.
+Trim the leaves off the cauliflower and cut off the florets.
 Rinse the florets under water.

-• Heat 1-inch of water in a pot on medium heat and bring to a boil.
+• Steam the cauliflower.
+Heat 1 inch of water in a pot on medium heat and bring to a boil.
 Place a steamer insert in the pot and add the cauliflower florets.
-Steam for 6-8 minutes.
+Steam for 6 to 8 minutes.

-• While the cauliflower is steaming, heat the olive oil in a small pan on medium heat.
+• Cook the garlic.
+While the cauliflower is steaming, heat the olive oil in a small pan on medium heat.
 Add the minced garlic and cook for 30 seconds, then remove from the heat.

-• Remove the steamed cauliflower from the pot, drain the water from the pot, then add the cauliflower back in.
-Add the olive oil, garlic, chopped herbs and any optional ingredients.
+• Add everything to the pot.
+Remove the steamed cauliflower from the pot, drain the water, and add the cauliflower back in.
+Then, add the olive oil, garlic, chopped herbs, and any optional ingredients.

-• Use a potato masher or handheld stick blender to mash the cauliflower.
-Serve immediately.
+• Mash.
+Use a potato masher or stick blender to mash the cauliflower.

 Lisa’s Tips